opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### How do I increase attachment size limit?
 And what if there are many attachments for my form?

 The current size limit is 7 MB for the entire form.
 We auto-compress images to 1024x768 resolution, which is typically less than 1 MB.
 This is a hard limit because the email service we use has a fixed 10 MB outgoing size, and we buffer 3 MB for email fields and metadata.
 Because the smallest unit you can attach per attachment field is 1 MB, you can have a max of 7 attachments on your form.
 If your user has to submit more than 7 documents, you may create just one attachment field of 7 MB, and advise your user to zip documents up and submit as one attachment.
-In the future after launch of Storage mode, we are considering raising this size limit to 20 MB.
+Now that Storage mode is launched, we have plans in Q3 2020 to increase attachment size limit to 20 MB.

 ## Form logic